 While what became Israel and Palestine remain busy occupied in fighting one against the other, in what seems to be an eternal fight for the very existence, many elements that comprised of different powers and factors benefited both from the creation of Israel and the continuation of the occupation.

 A question that I am re-asking to myself is: given the facts on the assumed war of 1948, and the wars that followed, what was the real role of the Arab power?
-Who among them really fought against Israel and who really fought on the side of Israel?
+Who among them really fought against Israel and who actually fought on the side of Israel?
 It was a period that the “Arab World” of the “Middle East” was as new as Israel itself.
-As much as the Zionist movement, comprised with not only Jews, leading the Jews towards an illusion of “the land without people to the people without land”.
+As much as the Zionist movement, comprised of not only Jews, leading the Jews towards an illusion of “the land without people to the people without land.”
 The Arabs were dragged into the Arab nationalism that convincingly was ripped away from them by being marginalized in their own homelands in the last decades of the Ottoman Empire.
-All what became of the Middle East and its leaders were nothing but chosen carefully by the colonial powers.
+All that became of the Middle East and its leaders were nothing but chosen carefully by the colonial powers.
 So it is important for us Palestinians to look deeper into this matter.
 The price of giving shares of what became the Middle East and Arab reign as a result of coup-ing against the Ottomans was a sacrifice called Palestine.
 Does Israel fall as the only responsible side in this?
-The formation of Israel was part of a deal outside the region, that it served more than one elements, first, finding a final solution for the jewish problem that has been bothering Europe for many centuries, by maybe sending them voluntarily to their own exile.
+The formation of Israel was part of a deal outside the region, that it served more than one elements, first, finding a final solution to the Jewish problem that has been bothering Europe for many centuries, by maybe sending them voluntarily to their own exile.
 Another element was definitely keeping a close eye and control over the new created Middle East.
-There was a need to have something “Israel”, in which each of the new and previous colonial powers have access to in the region, especially after the discovery of the resources of the region.
+There was a need to have something “Israel,” in which each of the new and previous colonial powers has access to in the region, especially after the discovery of the resources of the area.